 7. Follow up after the interview

 Making a good first impression doesn’t stop when the interview stops.
-Make sure you also follow up after the interview to impress the hiring manager.
+Make sure you also send a follow up email after the interview to impress the hiring manager.

 Send a well-written thank-you letter after the interview (or email) within 24 hours while they still have your profile in mind.
 You should briefly re-state your interest in the position and express appreciation for the interviewer taking time out of their day.